Medication Search: Grastek

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Allergic Reactions: Some people who take this medication experience a severe allergic reactions.
+Allergic Reactions: Some people who take this medication experience a severe allergic reaction.
 Before you take Timothy grass allergenic extract, inform your doctor about any previous adverse reactions you have had to medications, especially medications used to treat grass allergies.
 Contact your doctor at once if you experience signs of an allergic reaction, such as skin rash, itching, difficulty breathing or swelling of the face and throat.

 Milder allergic reactions such as hives, itching, mouth itchiness, runny nose and throat irritation can occur with the use of this medication.
 If these side effects become bothersome, discuss your concerns with your doctor.